truefoundry/cognita/README.md

 # 🎉 What's new in Cognita

+-   [June, 2024] Added one click local deployment of cognita.
+You can now run the entire cognita system using docker-compose.
+This makes it easier to test and develop locally.
 -   [May, 2024] Added support for Embedding and Reranking using [Infninty Server](https://github.com/michaelfeil/infinity).
 You can now use hosted services for variatey embeddings and reranking services available on huggingface.
 This reduces the burden on the main cognita system and makes it more scalable.
 -   [May, 2024] Cleaned up requirements for optional package installations for vector dbs, parsers, embedders, and rerankers.
 -   [May, 2024] Conditional docker builds with arguments for optional package installations